lala-la-flaca/DevOpsBootcamp_15_Ansible_Jenkins_AWS/README.md

-This branch contains the files for Demo7- full automation, including Droplet.
+This branch contains the files for Demo7 - full pipeline automation, including Ansible Droplet.
 ```
 .
 └── java-maven-app